Box Elder Bug Identification & Prevention

 As their descriptive name tells us, box elder bugs are insects that inhabit box elder trees, along with other types of seed-bearing trees.
 Their reddish-orange and black color pattern is how most people identify box elder bugs.
 Their elongated, oval-shaped body is black, and their wings are outlined in an orangish-red color.
 Adults grow to about ½” in length.
-Young box elder bugs (nymphs) look similar to the adults but are smaller in size and are bright red, also young box elder bugs lack wings.
+Young box elder bugs (nymphs) look similar to the adults but are smaller in size and bright red; also, young box elder bugs lack wings.

-Box elder bugs spend most of their time outside but do often find their way inside of homes and other buildings to overwinter.
+Box elder bugs spend most of their time outside but do often find their way inside homes and other buildings to overwinter.
 In the late fall, they move to the warm sunny sides of structures.
-As they crawl along the exterior walls they find their way inside through openings they come across.
+As they crawl along the exterior walls, they find their way inside through openings they come across.
 Once inside, they will crawl throughout your home until they find a suitable place to spend the winter.
 Like with most overwintering pests, when the weather warms back up in the spring, they move back outside to feed, breed, and continue their lifecycle.

 Box elder bugs like properties that have box elder trees or other types of seed-bearing trees like ash, maple, and cherry trees.
 Box elder bugs have specialized “sucking” mouthparts that they use for feeding on the leaves, stems, and fruits of a tree.

 Those box elder bugs that have moved inside to overwinter gather together in secluded spots.
 Attics, crawl spaces, wall voids, and spaces under floors all make great overwintering spots for box elder bugs.